jdeering94/Pub-Quiz-Generator/README.md

 ## General Approach:

 Initially, we decided to work with a free API from cocktail DB.
 Upon working with it and realising that our goals were somewhat limited by the API, and overshadowed by the corresponding website, we changed the API to one from API ninja, called trivia.
 Our new aim was to create a website that could be used to form a list of trivia questions that you could use to make a pub quiz, the user would navigate via category to a random selection of questions, and pick those they wanted to compile into a list, which the site would display.
+The latter functions being our stretch goals.

 We began by pseudocoding out the necessary code and design of the different components.
+Our MVP was designated as a website that would display different trivia categories, and when they are clicked, they link to a new page that displays a selection of 30 questions from that category.
+The main difficulty getting to our MVP was the use of useParams, and then the accessing of the questions from the API.
+Once we reached our MVP, we concentrated on styling using vanilla CSS to give the site a more unique feel.

 ### Wireframes: